Other Software QA and Testing Resources

 GTAC - Web site for the Google Test Automation Conferences includes links to past conferences and slides and videos for each, covering years 2006 - 2016.
 Includes archive of presentations, videos, slides.

 How to Grade Your Selenium Tests - Slideshare of a Dave Haefner presentation on how to judge how good/bad your selenium test automation is.
-Provides good guidance on selenium test design and coding.
+Provides good guidance on test automation test design and coding.

 7 Deadly Sins of Test Automation - Slideshare by Adrian Smith - the 'seven deadly sins' discussed are a set of common anti-patterns found to erode automation's value, resulting in long term maintenance issues and reducing teams' ability to respond to change and continuously deliver.